Japan-U.S. Investment Report

 KEY FINDINGS OF THE JAPAN-U.S. INVESTMENT DYNAMIC

-1) JAPAN: THE LEADING FOREIGN DIRECT INVESTOR IN THE UNITED STATES (2019)
+JAPAN: THE #1 FOREIGN DIRECT INVESTOR IN THE U.S. ECONOMY

 Video: Japan’s U.S. Investment Dynamic